wszetko/sitemap/README.md

 ### Requirements

-While script should run on PHP 7.0.2 or newer it's recommend at least PHP 7.1.
 PHP 7.2 or newer is recommended.

 Testing
 -------